Institute for Banking and Finance Teaching Seminars Master (en)

 Methodology An empirical research, a case or a simulation study.

-Recommended word processing software LaTeX / MS Word
+Recommended word processing software LaTeX or Microsoft Word

 Performance requirements / Evaluation

-Attendance during presentation session is required, consists of a written part and a presentation performance
+Attendance during the presentation session is required.
+The final grade comprises of the written paper and a final presentation.

 Examiner Prof. Dr. Dierkes